 - You must have an appropriately configured Red Hat OpenShift implementation.

 - Verify that you have cloud administrator credentials.
-For more information, see What are the vRealize Automation Cloud Assembly user roles.
+For more information, see What are the vRealize Automation user roles.

-- VMware supplies resources you can use to create an OpenShift cluster with a blueprint at the following location: https://flings.vmware.com/enterprise-openshift-as-a-service-on-cloud-automation-services.
+- VMware supplies resources you can use to create an OpenShift cluster with a cloud template at the following location: https://flings.vmware.com/enterprise-openshift-as-a-service-on-cloud-automation-services.
 You can use clusters created with these resources as global clusters in the Kubernetes zones to create self-service namespaces.

 - Select Add Integration. and click